This Sri Lankan green bean curry takes less than 20 minutes to cook with minimum ingredients.

 Appliances and utensils needed.

-Sri Lankan String bean curry
+Sri Lankan green bean curry

-Ingredients mentioned below use standard measuring cups and spoons.
+The ingredients mentioned below use standard measuring cups and spoons.

 250g of string Beans cut into an angle

-4 tablespoons of Oil
+4 tablespoons of oil

-1/2 a teaspoon of Turmeric
+1/2 a teaspoon of turmeric powder

-A pinch of chilli powder(optional)
+A pinch of chilli powder or chilli flakes(optional)

 Salt to taste

 and cut them at a slight angle. set them aside.

 Place a skillet over medium heat and pour in the oil.

 Sauté the ingredients for 2 minutes until the onions turn golden.

 Reduce the heat to low, then add the string beans you’ve cut with the sautéed ingredients in the skillet.